viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 - Statistical comparison of both variants’ performance.
 - Key insights derived from differences in engagement and conversion behavior.

-### Customer and Product Analytics
+### 3. Customer and Product Analytics

-Focus: Customer behaviour, retention, and product performance.
+**Focus**: Customer behaviour, retention, and product performance.

-Business questions:
+**Business questions:**
 - Who are our repeat vs new customers, and how valuable are they?
 - What products drive the most profit, and which are often bought together?
 - Which countries have the highest repeat buyer rates?
 - How loyal are customers over time (retention by cohort)?
 - What is the top-performing product by name, basket value, and quantity?

-Goal: Customer lifetime value optimization, increase repeat purchase,
+**Goal:** Customer lifetime value optimisation, increased repeat purchases, market segmentation support, and improved promotional strategy.

 # Further Remarks

-The dashboards can be customized according to client or management preferences, taking into account different business questions or particular problem statements they wish to address.
+The dashboard tabs can be customized according to client or management preferences, taking into account different business questions or particular problem statements they wish to address.